 — Ripple (@Ripple) November 10, 2019

 Chris Larsen and Arthur Britto joined the project in 2012.
-Larsen is often named as the founder of Ripple with McCaleb and he’s currently the chairman of Ripple as well.
+Larsen is often named as the founder of Ripple with McCaleb and he’s currently the chairman of Ripple.
 Larsen is a known person in the crypto industry, while Britto has always wanted to stay out of the spotlight.

 After a while, Larsen and McCaleb contacted Ryan Fugger.
-He had been developing a payment concept called RipplePay since 2004 already.
+He had been developing a payment concept called RipplePay since 2004.
 Fugger decided to join Larsen and McCaleb in 2012.
 That is when a company called Opencoin was formed, which was re-branded in 2013 to Ripple Labs.

 One could say that the history of XRP and Ripple goes all the way to 2004!

 Ripple launched the XRP Ledger in 2013.
-Originally, it was named as Ripple Consensus Ledger.
-This is when the XRP token was created and exactly 100 billion of them.
+Originally, it was named Ripple Consensus Ledger.
+This is when the XRP token was created.
+Exactly 100 billion of them.
 The token was distributed as follows: 80 billion to Ripple Labs and 20 billion to founders Larsen, McCaleb and Britto.

-Ripple Labs was re-branded again to just Ripple in 2015.
+Ripple Labs was re-branded again to Ripple in 2015.
 The company was also granted the 2nd BitLicense in the United States history by NYSDFS (New York State Department of Financial Services).
-Few companies have been granted a BitLicense.
-Coinbase is one of them.
+Only a handful of companies have been granted a BitLicense.

-CEO Brad Garlinghouse is nowadays the face of Ripple (and XRP).
-He is a well-known person in the crypto scene and features often in CNBC as well.
+CEO Brad Garlinghouse is now the face of Ripple.
+He is a well-known person in the crypto world and featured often in CNBC.
 See the video below where Garlinghouse shares Ripple’s vision of XRP.

 One of the founders, Jed McCaleb, is also known for other projects.
 He was, in fact, the man behind the infamous Mt.
 Gox exchange.
 McCaleb sold Mt.
 Gox before it was hacked in 2014.
 About 850,000 bitcoins were lost and the disaster had a big impact on Bitcoin’s price as well.

 McCaleb is no longer with Ripple.
 He left and founded Stellar Foundation in 2014.
-This foundation is overseeing the development of Stellar Lumens, which is the worst competitor of Ripple.
-McCaleb’s exit from Ripple was messy and lawyers were used on both sides.
+This foundation is overseeing the development of Stellar Lumens, which is the main rival of Ripple.
+McCaleb’s exit from Ripple was a messy one.
+Lawyers were used on both sides.

 Ripple and XRP have done fine in the past years.
 Ripple has already 200+ banks in the RippleNet network, which is expanding steadily.
 They’ve also got more funding and locked 200 million dollars in late 2019.